 Nayanka was educated at the School of Oriental and African Studies (SOAS) where she holds a BA in Politics and Development and a MSc at the London School of Economics (LSE) in Urbanisation and Development.
 Nayanka also holds a MRes in Political Science, also from the LSE.
+She holds a doctorate in Leadership Studies with reference to Security and Development from King’s.
+Her PhD thesis completed in May 2020 was titled: Leadership and State-Building in Guinea-Bissau: Binding and Unbinding Mutuality in State and Society Relations.

 - State formation and elite bargains